joe-lin-tech/cifar/README.md

 > Classify images from the CIFAR-10 dataset using a variety of modern architectures.

 ## Project Overview
 This project implements a training and testing pipeline for an image classification task on the CIFAR-10 dataset.
 CIFAR-10 contains 60,000 32x32 RGB images distributed evenly across 10 image classes (6,000 images per class).
 The provided dataset splits consists of a train set with 50,000 images and a test set with 10,000 images.
 Here, the train set is further split into a train set with 45,000 images and a validation set with 5,000 images to allow for model evaluation throughout the training process.
-The model's implemented in this repository includes a basic CNN, a resnet, and a vision transformer.
+The models implemented in this repository includes a basic CNN, a resnet, and a vision transformer.

 ## Setup and Run
 The repository contains both a python script and a Jupyter notebook.
 Each of their setup/run procedures are detailed below.